 I am a co-founder of PHD TV, an offshoot of PHD Comics (a webcomic by Jorge Cham about life – or the lack thereof – in grad school) that produces short web videos on science and academia.
 I have served as the Director of Programming and a series producer, as well as an animator and narrator.

-This year I coordinated and taught several classes and workshops for the Institute for Educational Advancement (IEA), including an all-day “Genius Day” workshop focusing on astronomer Annie Jump Cannon and an astronomy course (co-taught with Dr. Tony Travouillon).
+I coordinated and taught several classes and workshops for the Institute for Educational Advancement (IEA), including an all-day “Genius Day” workshop focusing on astronomer Annie Jump Cannon and an astronomy course (co-taught with Dr. Tony Travouillon).

 As a graduate student at Caltech, I served as a teaching assistant for several courses in planetary science, including: Introduction to Planetary Science, Planetary Surfaces, and Formation and Evolution of Planetary Systems.